Trebonius91/VASP4CLINT/README.md

 ## Python scripts:

  - **build_scalms.py** :  Build unit cells of liquid metal alloys on a simple cubic grid (bulk, slab and cluster possible)
+ - **built_adsorbates.py** : Place adsorbate atoms or molecules on or in surface slabs.
+Positions and rotations can be controlled by input files.

+## Bash scripts

+ - **ml_long.sh** : Do VASP machine learning force field on-the-fly learning trajectories for arbitrary long times, even if the calculation cluster has a walltime limit.

 ## Fortran proggrams:

  - **analyze_scalms** : Analyze trajectories of liquid metal surface or bulk simulations